langgenius/dify/docker/README.md

 ### What's Updated
 - **Persistent Environment Variables**: Environment variables are now managed through a `.env` file, ensuring that your configurations persist across deployments.

+   > What is `.env`? </br> </br>
+   > The `.env` file is a crucial component in Docker and Docker Compose environments, serving as a centralized configuration file where you can define environment variables that are accessible to the containers at runtime.
+This file simplifies the management of environment settings across different stages of development, testing, and production, providing consistency and ease of configuration to deployments.

 - **Unified Vector Database Services**: All vector database services are now managed from a single Docker Compose file `docker-compose.yaml`.
 You can switch between different vector databases by setting the `VECTOR_STORE` environment variable in your `.env` file.
 - **Mandatory .env File**: A `.env` file is now required to run `docker compose up`.
 This file is crucial for configuring your deployment and for any custom settings to persist through upgrades.
 - **Legacy Support**: Previous deployment files are now located in the `docker-legacy` directory and will no longer be maintained.